 When preparing the variety of options available to consumers in the frozen food aisle, remember to always read and follow the package cooking instructions to achieve the right temperature to make your foods safe and delicious.

 Another important tip to remember is if you can’t eat your leftovers quickly, freeze them because cold temperatures slow the growth of harmful bacteria.

 Frozen.
 How Fresh Stays Nutritious.

 Did you know that frozen fruits and vegetables are as rich in nutrients and, in many cases, are packed with even higher nutrient levels than their fresh counterparts?

-Two Frozen Food Foundation-commissioned studies conducted by the Universities of Georgia (UGA) and California-Davis (UC Davis) reveal that frozen fruits and vegetables are as rich in nutrients, and often more so, than fresh-stored produce.
+Two Frozen Food Foundation-commissioned studies conducted by the University of Georgia (UGA) and University of California, Davis (UC Davis) reveal that frozen fruits and vegetables are as rich in nutrients, and often more so, than fresh-stored produce.

 Frozen.
 How Fresh Stays Accessible.

 About 40 percent of the food produced in the United States each year is never eaten, according to the Natural Resources Defense Council, amounting to about $162 billion lost every year, according to the U.S. Department of Agriculture.